MANDAN Historical Society

 Mandan High School students published their first annual dubbed "Sapakaska" which in the Sioux Indian language means "black and white" which of course are the school's colors.

 Mandan recorded its highest daily high temperature 115⁰F in July 1936 at the weather bureau at the Great Plains Field Station.
 The previous winter also saw temperature extremes, this time extremely cold including a record breaking -34⁰F in February.
 The extended and extreme cold weather was enough to break water mains and residental water lines north of Main Street, turning much of Sixth Avenue into a sheet of ice.
+Many of the unemployed were rehired by the railroad during the brutal winter weather in February to keep the western tracks cleared of snow to assure shipments of coal continued to arrive.

 “This Great Nation Will Endure” Photograph by Arthur Rothstein